mttaggart/python-cs/README.md

 operating system, but any \*Nix-flavored OS will do.
 I suppose Windows would be fine.
 I honestly haven't ever run Python on Windows.

+A nice text editor like [Atom](http://atom.io) might be helpful as well.
+This project was written in it!

 ## How do I use these lessons?
 You, the teacher, should read the `lesson.md` file in each lesson directory.
 Inside, you'll find instructional guidelines based on an Understanding-by-Design